Frequently Asked Questions

 What is waste?

-Waste is consider to be the extravagant, careless, or needless expenditure of Government funds, or the consumption of Government property that results from deficient practices, systems, controls, or decisions.
+Financial waste is consider to be the extravagant, careless, or needless expenditure of Government funds, or the consumption of Government property that results from deficient practices, systems, controls, or decisions.

 What type of complaints do you take?